 In 1984, thanks to the work of a few dedicated partners involved in a conference on suicide prevention, Suicide Action Montréal (SAM) began its operations.

-From its inception, SAM has focused specifically on telephone crisis intervention services for people contemplating suicide.
+Since its founding, SAM has focused specifically on telephone crisis intervention services for people contemplating suicide.
 Over the past 24 years, SAM has trained more than 3,000 volunteers, some of whom have been with us for years, if not decades.
 During the same period, the number of full-time employees at SAM grew from 3 to 30.

 Since our early days of operations, SAM has received a total of more than 600,000 calls: some from suicidal callers, approximately 40,000 from people concerned that someone they knew was suicidal, and about 15 000 from people mourning someone who had committed suicide.